-Born in late 2011, HUMAN FACTOR is an exciting new Russian supergroup formed by talented and experienced musicians.
-Konstantin Shtirlitz and Alexander Meshcheryakov, respectively former drummer and bassist with mighty INFRONT, have joined forces with keyboardist and guitarists Sergei Volkov, principle composer and arranger for KAFTAN SMEHA, and guitarist Ivan Ivanov of HAGI TRAGGER.
-These four describe their concept as a "contemporary instrumental crossover between space, progressive, and alternative rock"… quite straight, laconic, and groovy, with certain melodism and dense, textured sound.
-For music samples and direct contact please visit HUMAN FACTOR official page.
+Formed in late 2011, HUMAN FACTOR is an exciting Russian supergroup featuring talented and experienced musicians.
+Konstantin Shtirlitz and Alexander Meshcheryakov, respectively former drummer and bassist of mighty INFRONT, have joined forces with keyboardist and guitarists Sergei Volkov, principle composer and arranger for a theatrical prog-ensemble KAFTAN SMEHA, and guitarist Ivan Ivanov of indie-rock band HAGI TRAGGER.
+These four describe their concept as a "contemporary instrumental crossover between space, progressive, and alternative rock"… quite straight, laconic, and groovy music, with certain melodism and dense, textured sound.

 "Human factors refer to environmental, organizational and job factors, and human and individual characteristics which influence behavior at work in a way which can affect health and safety.
 A simple way to view human factors is to think about three aspects: the job, the individual and the organization and how they impact people’s health and safety-related behavior."
 (Health and Safety Executive, United Kingdom)

 CD: $11.00 / Digital Download: $7.00